learn-co-curriculum/cssi-2.3-functions/Readme.md

 2. Apply any coupons
 3. Print out the total

-If you were using the javascript console, this set of actions might look like:
+If you were using the JavaScript console, this set of actions might look like:
 ```
 > 33 + 19 // add the prices of the items
 52